Halimah Yacob to be next President after other potential candidates fail to qualify

 SINGAPORE: Madam Halimah Yacob will be Singapore's next President after the two other potential candidates fell short of the qualification criteria.

-The Elections Department on Monday (Sep 11) issued a press release saying only one Certificate of Eligibility had been issued for the contest.
-Although it did not name the successful candidate, shortly after its announcement presidential hopefuls Mohamed Salleh Marican and Farid Khan confirmed that their application to stand had been turned down.
+The Elections Department (ELD) on Monday (Sep 11) issued a press release saying only one Certificate of Eligibility had been issued for the contest.

+Shortly after its announcement, presidential hopefuls Mohamed Salleh Marican and Farid Khan confirmed that their application to stand had been turned down

+Mdm Halimah said the ELD issued the certificate of eligibility to her, which "paves the way" for her to take part in the Presidential Election.
+She still has to submit her nomination papers on Wednesday.

 In order to be eligible, private sector applicants like Mr Marican and Mr Farid had to show that they helmed a company with at least S$500 million in shareholders’ equity, or have comparable experience and ability.